Hypospadias Surgery in Infants

 Quick Answer: What is Hypospadias and When Should Surgery Be Done?

 Hypospadias is a common birth defect where the urinary opening is not at the tip of the penis.
-Surgery to correct this is typically done between 6-18 months of age and has excellent success rates.
-If your baby boy has hypospadias, don’t worry - it’s correctable and your child can have completely normal urinary and sexual function after repair.
+Surgery to correct this is typically done between 6-18 months of age and has high success rates.
+If your baby boy has hypospadias, it is correctable, and most children go on to have good urinary and sexual function after repair.

-Reassurance: Hypospadias is more common than you might think (affects about 1 in 200-300 boys).
-With modern surgical techniques, outcomes are excellent!
+Reassurance: Hypospadias is more common than you might think (affects roughly 1 in 200-300 boys).
+With modern surgical techniques, outcomes are generally very good.

 Image